-LABEL/SYMBOL PURPOSE/MEANING LOCATION Equipment Type CF (heart in the box symbol) IEC 878-02-05 indicates equipment having a floating applied part having a degree of protection suitable for direct cardiac contact.
-Probe connectors and ECG connector.
-On newer systems also on the rear of the system.
-4 DEFIBRILLATOR-PROOF TYPE CF EQUIPMENT.
+LABEL/SYMBOL PURPOSE/MEANING LOCATION 4 P DEFIBRILLATOR-PROOF TYPE CF EQUIPMENT.
 At the ECG connector on front of system.
 Device Listing/Certification Labels Laboratory logo or labels denoting conformance with industry safety standards such as UL or IEC.
 Rear of console This precaution is intended to prevent injury that may result if one person attempt to move the unit considerable distances or on an incline due to the weight of the unit.
-Rear cover label DO NOT push the system.
+Rear cover label (XI) DO NOT push the system at this point or from this area.
 Use the handle to push/pull the system, e.g., DO NOT use the LCD.
 Failure to do so may cause serious injury or system damage.
-Rear of LCD Monitor Rear of On-Board V Nav Stand Follow Instructions for Use.
+Rear of LCD Monitor Front of On-Board V Nav Stand Follow Instructions for Use.
 "ATTENTION" - Consult accompanying documents is intended to alert the user to refer to the operator manual or other instructions when complete information cannot be provided on the label.
 Rear Cover, Rear of LCD Monitor, Miscellaneous Probe Labels i Follow Instructions for Use.
 "ATTENTION" - Consult accompanying documents is intended to alert the user to refer to the operator manual or other instructions when complete information cannot be provided on the label.
 Rear of particular Main Power Supply "DANGER - Risk of explosion used in" The system is not designed for use with flammable anesthetic gases.
-Rear cover console AP The system is not designed for use with flammable anesthetic gases.
-Rear of console
+Rear cover console ARP) The system is not designed for use with flammable anesthetic gases.
+Rear of console c All us C-UL Mark Parts Indicates that the product has been tested and approved in UL Laboratories, based on UL and CSA standards, through mutual approval activities.
+Rear of LCD Monitor (inside) Footswitch

-LABEL/SYMBOL PURPOSE/MEANING LOCATION c Ru®us C-UL Mark Parts Indicates that the product has been tested and approved in UL Laboratories, based on UL and CSA standards, through mutual approval activities.
-Rear of LCD Monitor (inside) Footswitch CE 0459 This unit carries the CE mark.
+LABEL/SYMBOL PURPOSE/MEANING LOCATION C E 0459 This unit carries the CE mark.
 The LOGIQ E9 unit complies with regulatory requirements of the European Directive 93/ 42/EEC concerning medical devices.
 It also complies with emission limits for a Group 1, Class B Medical Device as stated in EN 60601-1-2 (IEC 60601-1-2).
 Rear of console "CAUTION" The equilateral triangle is usually used in combination with other symbols to advise or warn the user.
-Various "ATTENTION - Consult accompanying documents" is intended to alert the user to refer to the operator manual or other instructions when complete information cannot be provided on the label.
-General Warning Various, Rear Cover, Probe Label Â "Warning - Dangerous Voltage" (the lightning flash with arrowhead in equilateral triangle) is used to indicate electric shock hazards.
+Various symbols to advise of warn the user.
+Shear Wave Option Capacitor Pack "ATTENTION - Consult accompanying documents" is intended to alert the user to refer to the operator manual or other instructions when complete information cannot be provided on the label.
+General Warning Various, Rear Cover, Probe Label A "Warning - Dangerous Voltage" (the lightning flash with arrowhead in equilateral triangle) is used to indicate electric shock hazards.
 Various 0 "Mains OFF" Indicates the power off position of the mains power switch.
-Rear of system adjacent to MAINS Switch "PINCH POINT" Indicates moving parts that may cause injury (such as LCD arm or XYZ Mech) Various
+Rear of system adjacent to MAINS Switch